Sessions

 getName(): string

-Returns the name of session cookie.
+Returns the name of the cookie in which the session ID is transmitted.

-setOptions (array $options): static
+setOptions (array $options)static

 Configures the session.
-It is possible to set all PHP session
+It is possible to set all PHP session directives (in camelCase format, e.g., write savePath instead of session.save_path) and also readAndClose.

-setExpiration (?string $time): static
+setExpiration (?string $time)static

-setCookieParameters (string $path, ?string $domain=null, ?bool $secure=null, ?string $samesite=null): static
+setCookieParameters (string $path, ?string $domain=null, ?bool $secure=null, ?string $samesite=null)static

-setSavePath (string $path): static
+setSavePath (string $path)static

 Sets the directory where session files are stored.

-setHandler (\SessionHandlerInterface $handler): static
+setHandler (\SessionHandlerInterface $handler)static

-Sets custom handler, see PHP documentation.
+Sets a custom handler, see the PHP documentation.

 Safety First